Review of Authority Required Pharmaceutical Benefits Scheme Listings

 Background

-Under the Australian Government’s National Medicines Policy framework, the Department of Health has conducted a Post-market Review of Authority Required PBS Listings.
-The objective of the Review is to improve patient safety and care by reducing red tape and administrative burden for health professionals.
+Under the Australian Government’s National Medicines Policy framework, the Department of Health (now the Department of Health and Aged Care) has conducted a Review of Authority Required Pharmaceutical Benefits Scheme (PBS) Listings.
+The objective of the Review was to improve patient safety and care by reducing red tape and administrative burden for health professionals.

-The need for a review of the PBS Authority System was identified in the Review of Chemotherapy Funding Arrangements, where it was found that Authority Required listings caused significant regulatory burden to prescribing medical oncologists.
-As part of the announcement of the outcomes of the Chemotherapy Review on 30 November 2013, the Prime Minister announced the Government’s intention to review the Authority Required PBS Listings.
+The need for a review of the PBS Authority System was identified in the 2013 Review of Chemotherapy Funding Arrangements.
+This review found that Authority Required listings caused significant regulatory burden to prescribing medical oncologists.
+On 30 November 2013, when announcing the outcomes of the Chemotherapy Review, the then Prime Minister also announced the Government’s intention to review the Authority Required PBS Listings.

 Scope of the Review

-This Review considered criteria to determine Authority Required listings, and reviewed all Authority Required listings, with the objective of reducing the administrative burden on prescribers and dispensers of PBS listed medicines.
+This Review considered criteria for the PBAC to determine Authority Required listings, and reviewed all Authority Required listings, with the objective of reducing the administrative burden on prescribers and dispensers of PBS listed medicines.

 The Review was undertaken in three tranches.
-Authority Required medicines resulting in the greatest regulatory burden were considered first.
-This is defined as those medicines representing the greatest number of phone authority requests, or with the most complex written access forms.
+Authority Required medicines with the most regulatory burden were considered first.
+These medicines were associated with the greatest number of telephone authority approval requests, or with the most complex written authority approval forms.

-• Tranche 1: The PBS listings with the highest regulatory burden include drugs for the treatment of many types of cancer, multiple sclerosis, rheumatoid arthritis and other arthritis medicines.
-These were considered by the PBAC at a December 2014 special meeting.
+• Tranche 1: Medicines for the treatment of many types of cancer, multiple sclerosis and inflammatory arthritis were considered by the PBAC at its December 2014 special meeting.

-• Tranche 2: Treatments for eye conditions, psychiatric conditions and cardiovascular disease were considered by the PBAC at the March 2015 meeting.
+• Tranche 2: Medicines for eye conditions, psychiatric conditions and cardiovascular disease were considered by the PBAC at its March 2015 meeting.

-• Tranche 3: All remaining Authority Required medicines not covered in the first two tranches, as well as medicines used in palliative care, were considered by the PBAC at the July 2015 meeting.
+• Tranche 3: All remaining medicines not covered in the first two tranches, as well as medicines used in palliative care, were considered by the PBAC at its July 2015 meeting.

 A full list of the Authority Required medicines considered as part of this Review is available below, broken into the three tranches as considered by the PBAC: